JulRodrigu/ICES-VMS-and-Logbook-Data-Call/README.md

 3.2_data_submission.R
 - Add categories and aggregate data
 - Check if all records are valid
 - Submit data to ICES database.

+4_plot_data
+- Make html maps of effort, value and sar

 =======

 For questions or to provide feedback please contact ICES accessions: accessions@ices.dk